att9992/Data-Engineer-Project/README.md

 * The fact table, github_repo_popularity, is then built by joining data from two of the dimension tables.
 * A final data validation check is performed on the fact table to ensure we have data.

+## Scenarios
+* Data increase by 100x.
+  + Redshift: Analytical database, optimized for aggregation, also good performance for read-heavy workloads
+  + Increase EMR cluster size to handle bigger volume of data

+* Pipelines would be run on 7 am daily.
+  + DAG is scheduled to run every 5 minutes and can be configured to run every morning at 7 AM if required.
+  + Data quality operators are used at appropriate position.
+In case of DAG failures email triggers can be configured to let the team know about pipeline failures.

+* Make it available to 100+ people
+  + We can set the concurrency limit for your Amazon Redshift cluster.
+While the concurrency limit is 50 parallel queries for a single period of time, this is on a per cluster basis, meaning you can launch as many clusters as fit for you business.